 - Significant advancements in the treatment of behavioral health conditions have been developed and implemented successfully over the past 25 years.

-- Evidence-based practices associated with treatment and systems approaches can significantly reduce reliance on incarceration for individuals with behavioral health needs by providing appropriate services in the community.
+- Evidence-based practices associated with treatment and systems approaches can significantly reduce incarceration for individuals with behavioral health needs by providing appropriate services in the community to treat the behaviors that are bringing them to the attention of law enforcement.

 Goals of the Center:

-- Increase skills and competencies among criminal justice and behavioral health system partners to divert individuals with serious behavioral health conditions from jail pre and post arrest.
+- Increase skills and competencies among criminal justice and behavioral health system partners in treatment of individuals with serious behavioral health challenges, pre and post arrest.

-- Assess statewide implementation of program progress and use information to prioritize focus of this work.
+- Assess statewide implementation of program progress and use information to prioritize the focus of this work.